sungnga/react-colors-app/README.md

     - Set the value attribute of the Select comp to be the current state format
     - `<Select value={this.state.format} onChange={this.handleChange}>`
   - Now when a new format is selected(hex, rgb, or rgba), all the color boxes rendered in Palette component will be updated with that format
+- Create Snackbar letting user know what they've changed format.
+Do this in Navbar component
+  - Use Material UI Snackbar, IconButton, and CloseIcon component
+  - Style Snackbar

 ## Libraries Used